Cfeusier/Cfeusier.github.io/_posts/2015-02-22-language-features-and-closures-in-javascript.markdown

 1. the current in-memory scope/execution context is where the interpreter first does lookup
 1. the execution context has a key-value mapping inside it

-## Closures
+### function properties (language features) that allow for closures in JS:

+1. fn1 can/must explicitly return value (or value gets GCed)
+1. fn1 can return fn2 as explicit return value
-1. closure = a function object that retains ongoing access to the variables of the context in which it was created
+1. fn2 can retain access to the context in which it was created
-1. a function object (the function itself, uninvoked) that was created within another function
-1. this inner function object is just a reference to the function object that you invoke later!
+1. fn1 returns fn2 as explict value
+1. fn2 references variable A in fn1
+1. fn1 gets executed and stored in variable as fn2
+1. variable A disappears when execution is done
+1. fn2 gets executed
+1. fn2 can access variable A, even though the fn1’s execution context (intuitively) should have disappeared at this point